orbitalconsortium/orbital-collection/memory-bank/systemPatterns.md

 - Provides change for excess payment
 - Supports bulk purchasing of multiple orbitals

+### Macro Pattern
+The orbital-macros crate implements specialized macros for orbital alkanes:
+- The declare_orbital! macro generates WebAssembly interface functions
+- The OrbitalMessage derive macro implements the MessageDispatch trait
+- Macros maintain the enum-based opcode definition pattern
+- Macros handle the boilerplate code for WebAssembly integration
+- Macros ensure proper compatibility with the alkanes framework
+- Macros provide a clean and consistent API for orbital alkanes

 ## Component Relationships

 ### Collection to Orbital Relationship